nathhB/nbnet/examples/echo_bytes/README.md

 # Echo (byte array)

-The very same example as the "echo" one expect it uses byte arrays instead of a user defined message.
+The very same example as the "echo" one, except it uses byte arrays instead of a user defined message.